 - Even in people with pre-existing heart disease, there’s no relation between saturated fat intake and cardiovascular health complications or premature death.

 What does all of this mean for us in practice?
 As we don’t have convincing data showing improvements for health by manipulating saturated fat intake, it is probably better for your health to stop worrying about all of this and to just eat real foods!
 You don’t need a oh-so-healthy yoghurt that claims to lower your cholesterol.
 It doesn’t matter if your whole grain breakfast cereals are supposed to be “good for your heart”.
 Just be smart about your food choices!

-Switching from hydrogenated vegetable oils to butter will be better for your health than any of the gadgets the food industry has developed for you.
+Switching from partially hydrogenated vegetable oils (high in trans-fats) to olive oil or even butter will be better for your health than any of the gadgets the food industry has developed for you.
 Don’t increase your saturated fat intake by stuffing yourself with processed meat and skipping on good sources of unsaturated fat like olives and fish.